davidlarrimore/cfpb/README.md

 **NOTE: If you receive an "Row 1 was truncated" error, please look at [this site](http://www.alanjames.org/2009/08/mysql-row-n-was-truncated-a-solution/) for ways to modify the statements to get things working.

+**NOTE: Depending upon system resources the "load tables and data" function can take a considerable amount of time.
+Much of this is due to pre-aggregation, indexing, and other performance related functions.